atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

     sbool(0.1, 0.75, 0.15, 0.38),
     sbool(0.151, 0.48, 0.369, 0.382)
 ]
-bcFusion(opinions)
+cbFusion(opinions)
 # sbool(0.126, 0.861, 0.013, 0.393)
 ```

 ### Discount operator

 Subjective logic can also be used to represent and reason about trust.
 In this context, *trust discounting* is used to express degrees of trust in an information source and then to discount it from all the information provided by that source.
-The ``discount()`` operation is used to compute the trust-discounted opinion.
+The ``discount()`` method is used to compute the trust-discounted opinion.

 Thus, given an opinion ``b_X`` that represents the opinion (i.e., the *functional trust*) of an agent $B$ about a statement $X$, i.e., $[B:X]$, and an opinion ``trustofAOnB`` that represents the *trust referral* that Agent $A$ has on agent $B$, i.e., $[A;B]$, then,